dfdx2/100-days-of-code/r1-log.md

 ### R1D95
 Went back to Data Structures & Algorithms in Java.
 Did 1 LeetCode and 1 CodeWars problem.
 Continued working on project skeleton

+### R1D96
+Went back to Introduction to Java Programming and worked the programming projects.